BlakeDarrow/DarrowRecipes/source/sphinx/EasyExport.rst

 | **Prefix and suffix naming.**
 | Looking for different naming conventions?
 Try using the "Prefix" and "Suffix" options.
 These custom options include settings like mesh export counting and custom prefix words, like "assets".

+| When exporting with a suffix, you can either add a "high" or "low" tag, but not both.
+Additionally, if "high" or "low" is selected, you cannot choose a custom suffix.
+These are "either or" operations.
+Not both.
+|
+| When utilizing the iterative suffix option, there will be an increased numerical value added to the end of the exported object name.
+|
+| If the ".blend" prefix is selected, the user will be prompted to save if the scene has not been saved already.

 .. warning:: Currently, selecting multiple objects will export them as one mesh, using the name of the *active* collection.
 This is not necessarily the parent collection of the objects.
 Make sure to select your parent collection when using this method.